 Our focus is to create buildings that are energy efficient and thermally comfortable to its users.
 We have experience in both passive solar design principles and Passive House.
 We promote sustainable architecture to minimise our impact on the environment.
 For us this means investing time and consideration into the fabric of the building.
 By so doing, the energy efficiency of the building is integral to the architecture.
 We believe in creating projects that require less resources throughout the life of the building.
 For us this means investigating the intelligent use of daylight design, insulation and selecting materials that are durable for the life of the project.

-In 2019, our project work will be a collaborative effort between Antony DiMase, Niea Nadya, Tess Sokolowski as well as additional staff as the need arises.
+In 2019, our project work will be a collaboration between Niea Nadya, Tess Sokolowski and Antony DiMase.